 Typical Medical Problems

-Among the typical problems found in this age group are sleep disorders, bedwetting, strep throat, and colds.
-Preteens also may experience sports injuries, and many kids develop stress-related stomachaches or headaches.
+Common problems found in this age group include sleep disorders, bedwetting, strep throat, and colds.
+Some preteens also may be injured playing sports or other activities, and some kids develop stress-related stomachaches or headaches.
 Although rarely serious, if the problem persists, call your doctor.